Duration: 20’

 Performance Note:

-The second and third movements, too, look back, but here the rearward view is more internal and personal.
-In the former, bright, pulsing figures suddenly give way to violently accented gestures and the music unravels mechanistically.
-At the heart of Through the Looking Glass is the third movement, “Tombeau.”
-The title refers to Ravel’s marvelous memorial, Le tombeau de Couperin, but never quotes anything from it.
+At the heart of Through the Looking Glass, “Tombeau,” whose title references Ravel’s marvelous memorial, Le tombeau de Couperin, but whose content never quotes anything from it.
 Instead, recurring string chords form a backdrop to a series of “memorials” played, respectively, by alto flute, English horn, and trumpet.
 A more animated central section begins to move things forward but collapses under its own weight.
 The chords and fragments of the “memorials” return and the movement ends with a disconsolate figure of lamentation.